hu-macsy/lama_old/scai/doc/extension.rst

 This tutorial describes how to add new project module in LAMA.

-Let us assume that you want to add a new project module with the name ``mymodule`` (module names should only have lowercase letters).
+Let us assume that you want to add a new project module with the name ``mymodule`` (according to the LAMA coding conventions module names should only have lowercase letters).

 These are the necessary steps:

  * Create the directory ``scai/mymodule``
  * Add a configuration file ``CMakeLists.txt`` and of course the source files in this new directory
- * Optionally you can add sub-directories for examples (examples using the functionality of the new module, will be installed), test (Boost unit tests), and doc (Sphinx user documentation)
+ * Optionally you can add the sub-directory examples (examples using the functionality of the new module, will be installed)
+ * Optionally you can add the sub-directory test (Boost unit tests)
+ * Optionally you can add the sub-directory doc (Sphinx user documentation)
  * Add the module name in the main configuration file ``scai/CMakeLists.txt`` in the list variable ``SCAI_ALL_MODULES``.
 It should be in the list after all modules that are used (internal dependencies).